SturmB/ansible-dotfiles/README.md

 ### Step 3: Add the vault password

-The Ansible playbook won't run without the vault password, so add it to the exected file.
+The Ansible playbook won't run without the vault password, so add it to the expected file.

 ```zsh
 cd ansible-dotfiles